 Using CBD in any form including vaping is prohibited and has risks.

-Marijuana is made from the cannabis plant which contains THC.
+Marijuana comes from the cannabis plant and contains THC.
 THC produces the “high” that marijuana is often known for.
-Marijuana can be smoked, vaped and eaten, but is always prohibited for Service members.
+Marijuana can be smoked, vaped and eaten, but is always prohibited per DOD and Service-level policies for Service members.

-CBD is short for “cannabidiol” – and it comes from hemp.
-It does not produce the same “high” as THC, but it still comes with risks.
-You might find CBD used in lotions, foods (including coffee) and vape oils but it is prohibited for Service members to use.
+CBD is short for “cannabidiol” and it comes from hemp.
+You might find CBD used in lotions, foods (including coffee) and vape oils but it is prohibited for Service members to use per DOD and Service-level policies no matter the claimed or actual THC levels.

 The appearance of external hyperlinks does not constitute endorsement by the Department of Defense (DOD) of the linked web sites, or the information, products or services contained therein.
 For other than authorized activities such as military exchanges and Morale, Welfare and Recreation (MWR) sites, the DOD does not exercise any editorial control over the information you may find at these locations.